 There’s a great bit of Buddhist advice I see often in my circles: “Do not try to use what you learn from Buddhism to be a Buddhist; use it to be a better whatever-you-already-are.”

-In my case, “whatever-you-already-are” is a person who helps small businesses, while trying to keep her sanity and kindness in a world that seems to be getting darker by the day.
+In my case, “whatever-you-already-are” is a person whose vocation is to help small businesses, while trying to keep my sanity and kindness in a world that seems to be getting darker by the day.

 I’ve realized that, inadvertently, I’ve been using the art, science, and practice of having a business to become a better human.
 With each passing day, it’s teaching me to be: